KarelMoricky/June/README.md

 This is the game for the younger child, a daughter.
 While I made the first game in Unity, this time I chose pure HTML and JavaScript, so it can run on all platforms (the previous one was PC only, and I underestimated how many people don't regularly use PC).
 Of course, I knew nothing about JavaScript and my HTML knowledge was from my high school times, so I had to learn a lot.
 I aimed to write the code myself - no libraries, and certainly **no AI assistance**.
 In fact, I intentionally avoided using AI altogether.
 This is a personal game for my daughter, and it felt wrong to have a machine generate it or some of its parts for me.
 Besides, it's more fun to fiddle with the code itself and not with prompts.

 I'm publishing source code of the project here.
-It's a free game anyway, and as a Bohemia Interactive developer, it feels natural to keep my code exposed, for everyone to see (and critique).
+It's a free game anyway, and as a Bohemia Interactive developer, I'm used to exposing my code for everyone to see (and critique).

 Have fun playing the game, and exploring how it was made! 💙